Improving Compositionality of Neural Networks by Decoding Representations to Inputs: Appendix

 \subsection{Visualizing OOD Examples}

-Figure~\ref{fig:ood} shows one image from each class with low and high uncertainty.
+In the main paper, we present OOD results using ROC-AUC.
+Here, we visually inspect some examples the model deems as OOD.
+Figure~\ref{fig:ood} shows one image from each class (of MNIST, FashionMNIST, and CIFAR10) with low and high uncertainty.
 We observe that high uncertainty images are less prototypical.
-For example, the high uncertainty digits in Figure~\ref{fig:ood}d have accented curvature, and the high uncertainty images of celebrities in Figure~\ref{fig:ood}f, although annotated as not bald, are wearing hats or have thin hairlines and exposed foreheads.
+For example, the high uncertainty digits in Figure~\ref{fig:ood}d have accented curvature, whereas the high uncertainty clothing in Figure~\ref{fig:ood}e have more atypical designs, and the high uncertainty images of celebrities in Figure~\ref{fig:ood}f, although annotated as not bald, are wearing hats or have thin hairlines and exposed foreheads.
+On the other hand, low uncertainty images in all datasets look more prototypical.